Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 ## Replay Witness Shape

-The accepted export sidecar set is not consumed directly by `Export::doApply`.
+The accepted local export sidecar snapshot is not consumed directly by `Export::doApply`.
 Before ledger build, a producer injects one `ttEXPORT_SIGNATURES` pseudo for each export that has usable signatures.
-In network mode that producer is the consensus sidecar gate; in standalone/dev mode it can be a local helper.
+In network mode that producer is the consensus extension accept path; in standalone/dev mode it can be a local helper.
 The pseudo has no ledger-state effect by itself; it is the ledger's replay witness for the validator signatures.